alexdelprete/HA-NeoPool-MQTT/README.md

 ```

 In case you don't use the provided `user_config_override.h` file, you'll need to follow the Manual Configuration Steps section below.
-If you have no idea about how to custom compile Tasmota, you can use the precompiled files in the firmware folder of the repository.

 _**Manual configuration steps (only in case you didn't use the provided `user_config_override.h`**_: